Physics

 with discretion, and only before 10 pm): (410) 299-0888

-Discussion Sections: Below is a list for the Fall 2008 semester.
+Discussion Sections: Below is a list for the Spring 2009 semester.
 The initial GSI assignements will be shown in the table below.
 Send your Thursday HW and your requests for excused absences to your GSI.

 101 |